jwhitebored/statspal/README.md

 # Interpreting the result

 output gives an array of shape (21), where the ith entry corresponds to the relative likelihood that distribution i (according to the distribution order listed above, and given by the keys() function) models your data best out of all 21 discrete distributions.
 For example, if output[0] has a greater value than any other output[i] value, then your data is best modeled by a 'bernoulli' distribution.
 Similary output[1] stands for 'betabinom', output[2] stands for 'betanbinom', etc.
+The predict_max() method will give you the most likely distribution (set verbose=True to print the interpretation of the result).

 Note: the .onnx model (a neural network) takes numpy arrays of shape (1024), so any other array size is down-sampled or up-sampled to 1024 before being fed into the network.
 This re-sampling is done in a manner to preserve the statistics of the original dataset, and the methods to do so can be inspected in the source code's _downsample_data and _upsample_data methods.